 Each semester SAS offers a set of honors courses which are open to honors students in New Brunswick Arts and Sciences.
 The curriculum includes small honors sections of first and second year courses as well as topical, interdisciplinary, and more advanced discipline-based courses.
 The honors experience in these courses includes components such as more extensive written work, different readings, sophisticated discussion, non traditional instruction methods, "hands on" work, group work, independent work, research experiences, field work, and others.

 Phi Beta Kappa

 Phi Beta Kappa, established in 1776, is the oldest and most widely recognized liberal arts honorary society in the United States.
 The Alpha chapter in the State of New Jersey was established at Rutgers College in 1869, and the Douglass College section was created in 1922 with the graduation of the first class from the New Jersey College for Women.

 Each spring term, the Phi Beta Kappa Society invites to membership the outstanding students of the junior and senior classes.
-Election to the society is based on high academic achievement, a record of course work that is at least three-quarters liberal in nature, proficiency in a foreign language through the intermediate level, a minimum of two years equivalent of full-time course work at Rutgers University, and breadth of scholarship.
+Election to the society is based on high academic achievement, a record of course work that is at least three-quarters liberal in nature, proficiency in a world language through the intermediate level, a minimum of two years equivalent of full-time course work at Rutgers University, and breadth of scholarship.

 For more information, please visit: https://pbk.rutgers.edu/.

 The National Society of Collegiate Scholars is an honors organization which recognizes outstanding academic achievement among first and second year college students.
 The Society was founded in 1994 at The George Washington University in Washington, D.C. and has grown to 218 colleges and universities nationwide.
 The three pillars of the Society are: Scholarship, Leadership, and Service.
 For more information, please visit: http://www.nscs.org/chapters/rutgers-the-state-university-of-new-jersey/

 Departmental Honor Societies